-What is the Adult and Professional Programs in Education program?
+What is the Degree Completion Program in Education program?

-The Adult and Professional Programs in Education program is an accelerated program designed for the working adult to obtain teacher certification.
+The Degree Completion Program in Education program is an accelerated program designed for the working adult to obtain teacher certification.
 Students will take the classes required by the State of Idaho for certification, either in Elementary or Secondary Education.

 How long is the program?

-The Adult and Professional Programs in Education program requires 16 months; twelve months doing courses and field experience; four months in student teaching.
-Students may have to take some general education or other coursework prior to starting the Adult and Professional Programs in Education program.
+The Degree Completion Program in Education program requires 16 months; twelve months doing courses and field experience; four months in student teaching.
+Students may have to take some general education or other coursework prior to starting the Degree Completion Program in Education.

 When are classes held?